 When the transformer's earthed side is compensated with afore-mentioned zero sequence compensation, that side will be a third (appr.
 33 %) less sensitive in detecting single-phase faults inside the differential zone.
 For this reason it is advised that the restricted earth fault (REF) stage is activated on the transformer side that compensates the zero sequence current.
-Additionally, it should be enabled whenever the Y side of the starpoint is earthed; normal phase differential protection cannot be set to provide the maximum sensitivity to detect single-phase (earth) faults within the differential are because the properties dependant on the transformer and the application that were described in the previous section.
+Additionally, it should be enabled whenever the Y side of the starpoint is earthed; normal phase differential protection cannot be set to provide the maximum sensitivity to detect single-phase (earth) faults within the differential are because the properties dependent on the transformer and the application that were described in the previous section.
 This differential stage monitors the incoming calculated residual current and compares it to the outgoing starpoint current.
-If the single-phase (earth) fault occurs outside the differential zone, this function does not operate; if the fault occurs inside the differential zone, this function operates quickly.
-This protection's sensitivity to earth faults only within the protection zone is referred to as the "restricted earth fault protection".
+If the single-phase (earth) fault occurs outside the differential zone, this function operate; if the fault occurs inside the differential zone, this function operate; if the fault occurs inside the differential zone is referred to as the "restricted earth fault protection".